 Sometimes it’s easy to have our attentions swayed by the stunning and huge murals that are often created at street art festivals, therefore missing the smaller treasures that lurk around the corner.
 Here we find one such wonderful piece of street art by British born, but now Perth based, artist Hayley Welsh.
 This delightful piece of street art was created in Old Shanghai in Chinatown, painted in the unique style that Hayley Welsh has developed over the years, often featuring fairy-tale like images that appear whimsical and light hearted, but often containing darker themes beneath the surface.

 Photograph by Jarrad Seng, courtesy of FORM.

 Hense – Wheatbelt Silo Mural

-Street artist Hense travelled to the Wheatbelt to create his stunning contribution to Public 2015 street art festival.
+Street artist Hense traveled to the Wheatbelt to create his stunning contribution to the Public 2015 street art festival.
 Hense tackled these four massive silos for Public, creating his second largest mural to date with his signature style.
-Hense, otherwise known as Alex Brewer, has become recognised for his colourful and abstract way of working and treated the huge structure as if it was a canvas on a wall in a studio.
-The talented artist takes mark making onto a massive scale, creating marks that are several metres long, but with ease making them look like natural brush strokes on a much smaller scale painting.
-Hense was included in our Ten instagrams of April article.
+Hense, otherwise known as Alex Brewer, has become recognized for his colorful and abstract way of working and treated the huge structure as if it was a canvas on a wall in a studio.
+The talented artist takes mark making onto a massive scale, creating marks that are several meters long, but with ease making them look like natural brush strokes on a much smaller scale painting.
+Hense was included in our Ten Instagrams of April article.

 Photos Bill Shaylor via Graffuturism.com